 Detmerode Church and Parish Centre

-Viipuri Library is Alvar Aalto’s early masterpiece from the 1930s.
-Aalto won the design competition for the new Vyborg Central Library in 1927 with his proposal ‘W.W.W.’.
+Viipuri Library is an early masterpiece of the Aalto office from the 1930s.
+Alvar Aalto and Aino Marsio-Aalto won the design competition for the new Vyborg Central Library in 1927 with their proposal ‘W.W.W.’.
 The design was modern yet still steeped in the classical tradition.
 Funds for the building came from a private donator.

 Viipuri Library was presented at ‘Mind-Building’, Finland’s exhibition at the 16th International Architecture Exhibition of La Biennale di Venezia in 2018 under the chapter ‘Human Potential’.